 Step 2: Prioritize Your Guests

-While prioritizing your loved ones can be difficult, its an absolutely vital step toward finalizing your wedding guest list.
+While prioritizing your loved ones can be difficult, it‘s an absolutely vital step toward finalizing your wedding guest list.
 This is the time for you and your partner to sit down and have a candid discussion.
 Your goal is to get a crystal clear picture of who you must have at your wedding — and who you’re still not entirely sure should be on the list.

 Focus more on who you cannot imagine your wedding day without.
 These are the people who will be on the final list, no matter how many cuts need to be made.
 Think parents, siblings, best friends and your wedding party, for starters.
 Expand from there, as needed.